 NOTE 4: Storage of AIoT device profile data (i.e. AIoT device subscription like data) in the network does not impact the UDM.

-Subscription data for 3rd party AF is required:
+Subscription data for an Ambient IoT Device stored at ADM may also include data for checking whether the AF is authorized for the target AIoT device.
+This information is used by NEF to authorize AF requests for an individual AIoT device.

-- It is used by the AIOTF together with SLA and operator policy at NEF to perform authorization of the AF request targeting for Ambient IoT service.
-This includes: 1) checking whether the AF is authorized for the requested service operation; 2) checking whether the AF is authorized for the requested target area; 3) checking whether the AF is authorized for the requested target AIoT device(s).
+NOTE 5: NEF also performs authorization of the AF request targeting for Ambient IoT service, based on SLA and operator policies.
+This includes: 1) checking whether the AF is authorized for the requested service operation; 2) checking whether the AF is authorized for the requested target area.

-- it is stored at UDM within 5G network.

-NOTE 5: Items within the subscription data for 3rd party AF will be determined during normative phase.

 UE Subscription data is enhanced to include an indication that whether the UE is allowed to operate as a UE reader.